From Trope to Table

 1) Missing Person as Entry Ramp

-The missing person trope starts with absence.
+It starts with absence.
 Someone fails to show up, and the world doesn’t behave the way it would if this were ordinary.
 The apartment is still warm.
 Their shoes are by the door.
-Their employer is maybe a little too calm.
+Their employer is a little too calm.
 A friend is frantic for reasons they can’t explain, and they seem afraid of something they also won’t name.
 The first scene is usually simple: someone asks the PCs to find them, or the PCs realize that finding them is the only way to protect something else.

 The Expanse begins with what looks like a standard missing person case: locate a missing young woman.
-This familiar frame does two jobs at once.
-It establishes an investigative posture—interviews, records, false leads—and it opens outward as we discover what he does in chasing those leads.
-The search exposes competing jurisdictions and covert projects precisely because the missing person sat at the intersection of other people’s interests.
+The familiar frame does two jobs at once.
+It establishes an investigative posture — interviews, records, false leads — and it opens outward as we discover what Miller does in chasing those leads.
+The search exposes competing jurisdictions and covert projects because the missing person sat at the intersection of other people’s interests.

-In the process of revealing several things about the world, this also reveals some critical things about Miller, beginning with the fact that he’s the type of person who is at a place in his life where he’s going to chase a stranger halfway across the solar system.
+The process of revealing the world also reveals Miller.
+He’s the type of person at the point in his life where he’s going to chase a stranger halfway across the solar system.
 Even if it ruins him.
-We buy it because we buy him, and yet this character note presents itself from the oldest most tired noir trope in the book.
+We buy it because we buy him, and that character note arrives through one of the oldest and most tired noir tropes in the book.

 Finding her was never the point of the story.
-Again, “it’s the thing that gets you to the thing.”
+“It’s the thing that gets you to the thing.”

 Myth shows the same function.
-Although it’s rarely presented as a mystery that needs to be solved, Persephone’s disappearance becomes a struggle between realms, then a structural explanation for seasonal and political order.
+Persephone’s disappearance is rarely presented as a mystery to solve; it becomes a struggle between realms, then a structural explanation for seasonal and political order.
 In stolen-child and stolen-bride folklore, search turns into bargaining with an inhuman institution, and return always carries terms.

 At the table, a missing person works best when each lead opens a second problem.
-Give the missing person surface area—dependents, debts, enemies, employers, ritual ties, leverage over at least one office—and make the first three leads answer a piece of the search while raising a sharper question the group cannot ignore.
+Give the missing person surface area — dependents, debts, enemies, employers, ritual ties, leverage over at least one office — and let the first three leads answer a piece of the search while raising a question the group cannot ignore.

 Seed the handoff early so evidence points toward the next mystery or dispute the table will have to adjudicate.